“I’ll Do It Later!” 6 Ways to Get Kids to Do Chores Now

 Sometimes as a parent you have to ask yourself, “if my child isn’t doing his chores, what is he doing?”
 You really have to be aware of how your child is using his time.
 If he’s not doing his chores because he’s playing on the computer or reading a comic book, you’ve got to stop that pattern.

-I also think it’s a good idea to set aside time during the day when all the kids in your family are doing their chores at once.
-So your 15 year old might be unloading the dishwasher while your 11 year old is taking out the garbage.
+Finally, set aside time during the day when all the kids in your family are doing their chores at once.
+So your 15-year-old might be unloading the dishwasher while your 11-year-old is taking out the garbage.
 That way, no one feels as if they’re missing out or being punished by having to complete their tasks.
 It’s just chore time.

 6. Use a Reward System

 If you want kids to take responsibility for their chores, integrate their tasks with a reward system.
 Put a chart on the refrigerator with each child’s name on it, with their chores listed next to their names.
 If they make their bed promptly and do it right, they get a check mark.
 When they get five check marks, they get a reward.
 Maybe it’s staying up an hour later.
 Maybe it’s having more screen time one night.